Jerry23011/VirusTotal-macOS/README.md

 Please head to [Releases](https://github.com/Jerry23011/VirusTotal-macOS/releases) to get the latest dmg.
 #### Bypassing macOS notarization
-In case you got a popup saying "VirusTotal.app” will damage your computer.
+In case you get a popup saying "VirusTotal.app” will damage your computer.
 You should move it to the Bin", execute the following code in your Terminal.app.
-I don't have an Apple Developer membership.
-The app is open-source, feel free to compile it from source.
+This is because I don't have an Apple Developer membership.
+Since the app is open-source, feel free to compile it from source if you have any concerns.

 ```
 sudo xattr -rd com.apple.quarantine /Applications/VirusTotal.app